 3) Determine buyer personas and their buyer journey

 In the awareness stage, a potential buyer realizes they have a want or need for a product or service.
 At this point, they start researching to understand more about what they are looking for.
 They are generally seeking information to answer questions and resolve pain points.
-To effectively market to customers, companies must understand this type of consumer mentality and adapt their content to provide solutions and ideas related to the problems these customers need help with.
+To effectively market to customers, you must understand this type of consumer mentality and adapt your content to provide solutions and ideas related to the problems these customers need help with.

 The next stage is the consideration stage, and it involves a buyer’s evaluation of different methods available to them.
 Some examples of content that is ideal for this stage include product comparison guides, expert guides, and live interaction to deliver critical information to help buyers make the best possible decision.